 In other words, cells that are deprived of oxygen revert to a more ancient form of energy production that predates the formation of the oxygen-rich atmosphere we all take for granted.

 4-hydroxynonenal has also shown the ability to form blood clots and lead to thromboxane formation.
 Thromboxane is a constrictor of blood arteries and a potent initiator of high blood pressure.

 Both 4-hydroxynonenal and 4-hydroxyhexenal rapidly deplete levels of glutathione.
 Recall that glutathione is the body’s master antioxidant, so increases in lipid peroxidation would decrease glutathione reserves.
 If lipid peroxidation overwhelms the cell’s ability to replenish glutathione, cell death is an inevitable result.

-Concentrations of 4-hydroxyalkenals in millimolar ranges are acutely toxic to mammalian cells, and will lead to cell death within an hour.
-Part of this toxic effect appears to be due to dysregulation of calcium homeostasis within the cell.
-(17) This in turn, causes mitochondrion to release large amounts of reactive oxygen species that ends in cell death.
+Concentrations of 4-hydroxyalkenals in millimolar ranges are acutely toxic to mammalian cells and will lead to cell death within an hour.
+Part of this toxic effect appears to be due to the dysregulation of calcium homeostasis within the cell.
+(17) This, in turn, causes the mitochondrion to release large amounts of reactive oxygen species that ends in cell death.

 The role of PUFAs in the development of atherosclerosis and cardiovascular disease is attested to by both the Rose Corn Oil Trial (9) and the Sydney Diet Heart Study (10).
 A 2005 paper from the University of Bayreuth’s Department of Organic Chemistry entitled The relation of lipid peroxidation processes with atherogenesis: A new theory on atherogenesis arrived at a number of conclusions about these fats and their contribution to heart disease.
 Allow me to quote some of them for you: